The Valleys — Big John’s Mine

 CRACK!

-Deep within Big John’s Mine and without any warning, an overhead timber support beam in one of the mine’s tunnels gave an almighty crack and started to bow under the weight of the rock ceiling.
-The miners deep within the mine, had been driving a new tunnel.
-Tsomo the lead miner, quickly ran to inspect the sagging beam.
-It was cracked right in the centre and looked like it would give way at any moment.
+Deep within Big John’s Mine, and without any warning, an overhead timber support beam in one of the mine’s tunnels gave an almighty crack and started to bow under the weight of the rock ceiling.
+The miners deep within the mine had been driving a new tunnel.
+Tsomo, the lead miner, quickly ran to inspect the sagging beam.
+It was cracked right in the centre and looked as though it would give way at any moment.

 Tsomo: Hurry!
 We need to get more support under this beam!